 website encouraging discussions about the building's renovation.
 The final firm will be chosen in the spring.
-Caroline Massie is an assistant editor of business, products, and technology at ARCHITECT.
+Caroline Massie is an assistant editor of business, products, and technology at ARCHITECT and Architectural Lighting.
 Follow her on Twitter at @caroline_massie.

 Caroline Massie is an assistant editor of business, products, and technology at ARCHITECT and Architectural Lighting.
 She received a bachelor’s degree in American Studies and English from the University of Virginia.
 Her work has also